About

 Developing a competency model for racial justice.

-Currently, 35 public health professionals from across the country are part of the expert review panel.
+Currently, several organizations across the country are pilot testing the RJCM.
+There are 16 pilot sites using the competency model on a variety of projects.
+The model was informed by an expert review panel of 35 public health professionals from across the country.
 The goal of the workgroup is to establish clear, specific, consensus-based recommendations and produce a Racial Justice Competency Model for Public Health Professionals to provide public health agencies with resources to develop racial justice education and training.

 The Team